-The concept and perception of pain is very complex and multifaceted.
+The concept and perception of pain are very complex and multifaceted.
 The study of pain has educated us a great deal about all aspects of the neurophysiology of pain and how the brain transfers and processes pain signals from our bodies.
 The primary insight that has arisen through this development of knowledge is a confirmation that we can make use of conscious skills and strategies to control the emotional affect and perceived intensity of pain.

 Pain management: fear and anxiety

 For some, pain can be relieved without the use of medicine.
 You may need the help of TriBeCa Care’s health professionals to learn to do these for yourself.
 Mind-body therapies are treatments that assist the mind’s aptitude to affect the functions and symptoms of the body.
-Mind-body therapies use various approaches, including relaxation techniques, meditation, guided imagery, biofeedback and hypnosis.
+Mind-body therapies use various approaches, including relaxation techniques, meditation, guided imagery, biofeedback, and hypnosis.
 Relaxation techniques can help alleviate discomfort related to chronic pain.

-Some of these techniques are probably best learned with the help of a TriBeCa Care professional, and it usually takes practice for these procedures to become effectual in helping assuage chronic pain.
+Some of these techniques are probably best learned with the help of a TriBeCa Care professional, and it usually takes practice for these procedures to become effective in helping assuage chronic pain.
 It is often advisable to work on pain coping strategies for about 30 minutes 3 times a week.
-With practice, you will find that the relaxation and chronic pain control become stronger and last longer after you are done.
+With practice, you will find that the relaxation and chronic pain control become stronger and last long after you are done.

 Examples of imagery and chronic pain management techniques include:

 - Focus on a non-painful body part, and see whether this deflects the mind from focusing on, say, chronic back pain.